indieweb/wordpress-micropub/readme.txt

 To set up PHPCodesniffer to test adherence to [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/php/) and [PHP 5.3 Compatibility](https://github.com/wimg/PHPCompatibility):

-1. To list coding standard issues in a file, run `phpcs --standard=phpcs.xml`
+1. To list coding standard issues in a file, run `composer phpcs`
-1. If you want to try to automatically fix issues, run `phpcbf` with the same arguments as `phpcs`.
+1. If you want to try to automatically fix issues, run `composer phpcbf``.

 To automatically convert the readme.txt file to readme.md, you may, if you have installed composer as noted in the previous section, enter `composer update-readme` to have the .txt file converted into markdown and saved to readme.md.

 == Changelog ==

-= 2.2.0 (2020-07-xx ) =
+= 2.2.0 (2020-07-25 ) =
 * Deprecate MICROPUB_LOCAL_AUTH, MICROPUB_AUTHENTICATION_ENDPOINT and MICROPUB_TOKEN_ENDPOINT constants.
 * Remove IndieAuth Client code, will now require the IndieAuth or other plugin that does not yet exist.